willhammondhimself/ai-glasses-assistant/README.md

 ## Status

-Personal project, not production software.
-Mental math works great, poker analysis works if you have the API key, web dashboard is fully functional without glasses.
+Of course, this is a personal project, so it's not poerfect software.
+In my testing, mental math works great, poker analysis works if you have an API key, web dashboard is fully functional without glasses.
 WHAM Vision scanning is operational with Gemini 2.0 Flash for screen detection.

-Still TODO: better Halo hardware integration, and it's hardcoded to call everyone "sir" and assume you're me.
+Still TODO: Halo hardware integration (mine are still shipping), and it's hardcoded to call everyone "sir" and assume you're me.

 ## Tech Stack